peteroupc/peteroupc.github.io/randomfunc.md

 END METHOD
 ```

-For the case when the list of items has an unknown size and its weight can be calculated "on the fly", see <<Chao, M-T., "A general purpose unequal probability sampling plan", _Biometrika_ 69 (1982).>>.
+For the case when the list of items has an unknown size and its weight can be calculated "on the fly", see (Chao 1982)[^109].

 <a id=Mixtures_of_Distributions></a>
 ### Mixtures of Distributions